genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/02_ssdt-day2.md

 }
 ```

-After that, you can use `systemDefinition["{NAME_OF_THE_ITEM}"].get()` to get access to its value.
+Once this is in place, you can use `systemDefinition["{NAME_OF_THE_ITEM}"].get()` to get access to its value.
 :::

 ### Insert EMAIL_DIST_NOTIFY_ROUTE_EXT

-And finally, create the `EMAIL_DIST_NOTIFY_ROUTE_EXT.csv` as shown below, then insert it in the table EMAIL_DIST_NOTIFY_ROUTE_EXT using the command `SendIt`.
+Finally, create the `EMAIL_DIST_NOTIFY_ROUTE_EXT.csv` as shown below.
+This creates the distribution email that will be used when the topic `NOTIFY_EMAIL` is used.
+Run the command `SendIt`to insert the details in the table EMAIL_DIST_NOTIFY_ROUTE_EXT.

 ```csv
 NOTIFY_ROUTE_ID,EMAIL_TO,EMAIL_CC,EMAIL_BCC
 TRAINING_NOTIFY_01,email@host.com,email@host.com,,
 ```

-By doing that, you will create the distribuition email that will be used when the topic `NOTIFY_EMAIL` is used.

 :::caution
-All fields are mandatory, so if you are not CCing or BCCing anyone, you need to leave it in blank, so the platform will understand as null.
-The same way we did with the `EMAIL_BCC` field in the previous example.
+All fields are mandatory, so if you are not CCing or BCCing anyone, you need to leave these fields blank, so the platform understands that they are null.
+This is what we did with the `EMAIL_BCC` field in the previous example.
 :::

 ### Switch on data dumps